mfojtik/mongodb/README.md

 With the current version, two alternative ways of running the image are provided
 * **atomic run**

-  Using the atomic tool (https://github.com/projectatomic/atomic) your are able to install and run a mongoDB container.
+  Using the atomic tool (https://github.com/projectatomic/atomic) you are able to install and run a mongoDB container.
 This container will have some defaults for a set of environment variables: